googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 ## Counter and List Autoscaling

-A Counter based autoscaler can be used to autoscale `GameServers` based on a Count and Capacity set on each of the GameServers in a Fleet to ensure there is always a buffer of total capacity available.
+A Counter based autoscaler can be used to autoscale `GameServers` based on a Count and Capacity set on each of the GameServers in a Fleet to ensure there is always a buffer of available capacity available.

 For example, if you have a game server that can support 10 rooms, and you want to ensure that there are always at least 5 rooms available, you could use a counter-based autoscaler with a buffer size of 5.
 The autoscaler would then scale the